Dynamical Decoherence and Memory Effects in Green Fluorescent Proteins by Dielectric Relaxation: Main

+This formalism provides the generic spin-boson model for exploring dephasing phenomena due to dielectric relaxation.
+Such models have been studied extensively, but previous studies were within a limited regime characterized by weak coupling or Markovian approximations imposed upon the dynamics.
+To study the system's non-Markovian dynamics from the above-derived Hamiltonians, we need to identify a spectral density model that characterises the structure associated with the local environment.
+Here, we use the approach from Refs.~\cite{McKenzieGilmore,Gilmore_2005} to generate spectral densities for the system architectures shown in Fig.~\ref{fig:Model1} and \ref{fig:Model2}.
+In Fig.~\ref{fig:Model1}, we consider a simplistic geometry representing a chromophore embedded inside a spherical protein network within a solvent medium, whereas in \ref{fig:Model2} we consider the same architecture with the addition of a cavity within which the chromophore is embedded.
+Subsequently, we generate spectral densities associated with these models by characterising the dielectric natures of each and applying the Fluctuation and Dissipation Theorem.

-In principle, all the dielectrics are frequency dependent.
+In principle, all the dielectrics in each region of the models are frequency dependent.
 However, due to the small extent of the protein, variations in the solvent environment will be the most critical to the dynamics.
 For the standard solvent - water - we can characterize the low-frequency dielectric spectral region using a Debye model, with a frequency-dependent dielectric permittivity of the form

-$\epsilon_\infty$ and $\epsilon_s$ are the high and low-frequency limit dielectrics for the solvent, respectively.
-For both system architectures considered in Fig.~1, this results in Ohmic spectral density with a Lorentz-Drude cutoff of the form,
+$\varepsilon_\infty$ and $\varepsilon_\textrm{s}$ are the high and low-frequency limit dielectrics for the solvent, respectively.
+For both system architectures considered in Fig.~\ref{fig:Models}, this results in Ohmic spectral densities with a Lorentz-Drude cutoff of the form,

-$\lambda$ is the coupling strength and $\gamma$ the cut-off frequency.
+where $\lambda$ is the coupling strength and $\gamma$ the cut-off frequency.

 From the Fluctuation and Dissipation theorem, we can relate the zero-temperature response to the finite temperature response through the correlation function

 In order to determine the correlation function for this spectral density, we need to perform the Matsubara decomposition of the $\text{coth}$ term such that